techidaily/site-win11-tips/source/_posts/fixing-windows-1011-camera-error-0xa00f425d.md

  Sometimes error 0xA00F425D can be triggered by a newly installed Windows patch update.
 Such updates have introduced bugs that have broken webcams on Windows 10 in the past.
 The KB4601319 cumulative update is a recent example.
 If your PC has recently received an update, there’s a slight possibility that could have caused 0xA00F425D.

  Deleting your PC’s most recent Windows update would fix the error if that’s the case.
 You can apply such a potential resolution by manually uninstalling the latest update listed in the Control Panel’s Programs and Features applet.
-Our guide to[uninstalling Windows updates](https://www.makeuseof.com/manually-uninstall-windows-10-updates/) includes step-by-step instructions for how to do that.
+Our guide to [uninstalling Windows updates](https://www.makeuseof.com/manually-uninstall-windows-10-updates/) includes step-by-step instructions for how to do that.

 ![Install updates in the Programs and Features applet](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/installed-updates.jpg)